vaibhav18matere/books/5-may.md

 - Here is how to guarantee you have a good day: "do good things".
 - Any other source of joy is outside your control or is non-renewable.

+### GOOD AND EVIL?
+LOOK AT YOUR CHOICES

+- “Where is Good?
+In our reasoned choices.
+Where is Evil?
+In our reasoned choices.
+- Where is that which is neither Good nor Evil?
+In the things outside of our own reasoned choice.”
+- Ignore everything else.
+Focus only on your choices ; have clarity and confidence.